enkore/j4-dmenu-desktop/BUILDING.md

 when building `j4-dmenu-desktop` and `j4-dmenu-tests` at the same time[^1]
 (`meson-setup.sh` sets this in its debugging build styles).

-Unit tests can be disabled using the `-Denable-tests=false` flag.
+Tests can be disabled using the `-Denable-tests=false` flag.

 Although it is recommended to use `meson-setup.sh`, you can completely ignore its flags and invoke meson manually.